MikkelBerggreen/DevOps-MiniTwit/README.md

 There can be a case that pip is not installed in the container.
 # To install pip

-- in terminal write 'apt update'
+> apt update

+> apt install python3-pip

-- after it has done checking for updates. write ' apt install python3-pip' This will install pip, so dependencies can be downloaded.
+This will install pip, so dependencies can be downloaded.